Lathe machines use various tools. You can use most of them interchangeably on manual and CNC lathes, but some are reserved for CNC lathes.

 The cutting tool advances the stock uniformly per spindle revolution, resulting in consistent thread pitch.
 This is achieved by programming a constant feed and RPM rate.

 Threading is a multipass operation and requires a CNC system to provide synchronized motion for each threading pass.

 Face Drill Tools

 Face drill tools are radially driven live tools.
-You can use them to perform various operations such as drilling, tapping, reaming, and other operations.
+You can use them to perform various operations such as drilling, rigid tapping, reaming, etc.

 They come in various forms having offset centers, multiple output shafts, and extended handles for reaching large parts.
 Expensive ones can also have a provision for coolant.